 Your student experience

 The College of Arts and Law offers excellent support to postgraduates.
 From libraries and research spaces, to extra-curricular activities and funding opportunities.
-All of this is available on our beautiful 250 acre green and leafy campus, providing you with a perfect environment to support and develop your postgraduate experience.
+All of this is available on our beautiful 250 acre green and leafy campus.
+This provides the perfect environment to support and develop your postgraduate experience.

 Your campus